 Taiwan holidays fall on specific days of the year though different cities throw different celebrations.
-Exciting national events occur throughout the year in Taiwan so no matter when you visit, there’s bound to be some something to celebrate.
+Exciting national events occur all the time so no matter when you visit, there’s bound to be some something to celebrate.
 While most Taiwan holidays are linked to traditional and religious practices, they also incorporate themes like togetherness, happiness and love.
 With any luck, you will be in Taiwan for one of these once in a lifetime events.

 The Chinese New Year

 Taiwan’s most important festival, Chinese New Year, happens near the beginning of the calendar year and lasts for a week.
 Traditionally, people try to “turn over new leaves” by paying off debt, cleaning their home and buying new clothes.
 Huge feasts and sacrifices to the gods also take place with firecrackers.

 The Lantern Festival also takes place in February.
 The night before the official festival kicks off, you’ll see young children roaming the streets with lantern as a hint of what’s to come.
 Everywhere you go, you’ll see beautiful lanterns lit up, some designed to float into the sky, while others are set to illuminate the waters.
 Exciting parades and parties also ensue.

 Tomb Sweeping Day

 April sees Tomb Sweeping Day in Taiwan.
 As macabre as the name sounds, this is actually a much loved event for the Taiwanese people.
 The main focus of the event is the cleaning of the grave sites of your ancestors.
 While you won’t be able to participate in the ritual, you will be able to take it all in - it is quite a sight.

 The Dragon Boat Festival